gmnithinsai/FastAPI/README.md

 ### FastAPI Blog

-To run fastapiblog go to the blog directory in terminal, install the necessary requirements using command : pip install requirements.txt (press Enter) and enter the command: uvicorn main:app run
+To run fastapiblog go to the blog directory in terminal, install the necessary requirements using command : pip install requirements.txt (press Enter) and to run enter the command: uvicorn main:app run

 Database used : PostgreSQL